 About DUI Court Appearances

 The first of your DUI court appearances may come the morning after your arrest if you are held in jail overnight.
 In other cases, it may be your arraignment after a police officer released you after your arrest.
 The arraignment could be the next day.
 It could be months later.
-It is possible that the first time you have to appear in court is in answer to a felony summons after an indictment.
+It is possible that the first time you have to appear in court is to answer to a felony summons after an indictment.

 As a rule of thumb, take the initial appearance very seriously.
 If at all possible, make sure that you have an attorney representing you.
 Some prosecutor's offices offer the best plea bargains during the first court date.
 It is essential to have an attorney so you can get the best deal possible on the table and properly evaluate the deal.